hall-lab/cloud-polices/PITCHME.md

 ## ACLs Policy

 Per our policy, we want to limit the use of ACLs.
-We will still leave one ACl on buckets, the OWNER=project-owners role.
+We will still leave one ACL on buckets, the OWNER=project-owners role.

 Defaults ACLs Roles:
 * OWNERS